Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Geometric and dynamical tools

 \btheo[The variational principle for metric graphs of groups] Assume that $Y$ is a metric graph of finite groups, with a positive lower bound and finite upper bound on the lengths of edges.
 If the critical exponent $\delta_F$ is finite, if the Gibbs measure $m_F$ is finite, then $\pressure{F^\sharp} = \delta_F$ and the Gibbs measure normalised to be a probability measure is the unique equilibrium state for $F^\sharp$. \etheo

 The main tool is a natural coding of the discrete time geodesic flow by a topological Markov shift (see Section \ref{subsec:TMS}).
-This coding is delicate when the vertex stabilisers are nontrivial, as in particular it does not satisfy in general the Markovian property of dependence only on the immediate past (see Section \ref{subsec:codagesimplicial}).
+This coding is delicate when the vertex stabilisers are nontrivial, in particular as it does not satisfy in general the Markovian property of dependence only on the immediate past (see Section \ref{subsec:codagesimplicial}).
 We then apply results of Buzzi and Sarig in symbolic dynamics over a countable alphabet (see Appendix \ref{appendixBuzzi} written by J.~Buzzi), and suspension techniques introduced in Section \ref{subsec:codagemetric}.
+See also \cite{Kempton11}.

-In Chapter \ref{sect:skinning}, we generalise for nonconstant potentials on any geodesically complete connected proper locally $\CAT(-1)$ space $Y$ the construction of the {\em skinning measures} $\sigma^+_{D}$ and $\sigma^{-}_{D}$ on the outer and inner unit normal bundles of a connected proper nonempty properly immersed closed locally convex subset $D$ of $Y$.
-By definition, $D$ is the image, by the universal covering map, of a proper nonempty closed convex subset of the universal cover of $Y$, whose family of images under the universal covering group is locally finite.
+Let $Y$ be any geodesically complete connected proper locally $\CAT(-1)$ space, and let $D$ be any connected proper nonempty {\em properly immersed} \footnote{By definition, $D$ is the image in $Y$, by the universal covering map, of a proper nonempty closed convex subset of the universal cover of $Y$, whose family of images under the universal covering group is locally finite.} closed locally convex subset of $Y$.
+In Chapter \ref{sect:skinning}, we generalise for nonconstant potentials on $Y$ the construction of the {\em skinning measures} $\sigma^+_{D}$ and $\sigma^{-}_{D}$ on the outer and inner unit normal bundles of $D$ in $Y$.
 We refer to Section \ref{subsect:nbhd} for the appropriate definition of the outer and inner unit normal bundles of $D$ when the boundary of $D$ is not smooth.
-We construct these measures $\sigma^+_{D}$ and $\sigma^{-}_{D}$ as the induced measures on $Y$ of appropriate pushforwards of the Patterson densities associated with the potential $F$ to the outer and inner unit normal bundles of the lift of $D$ in the universal cover of $Y$.
+We construct these measures $\sigma^+_{D}$ and $\sigma^{-}_{D}$ as pushforwards of the Patterson densities associated with the potential $F$ to the outer and inner unit normal bundles of the lift of $D$ in the universal cover of $Y$.
 This construction generalises the one in \cite{ParPau14ETDS} when $F=0$, which itself generalises the one in \cite{OhSha12,OhSha13} when $M$ has constant curvature and $D$ is a ball, a horoball or a totally geodesic submanifold.

 In Section \ref{subsec:skinningwithpot}, we prove the following result on the equidistribution of equidistant hypersurfaces in $\CAT(-1)$ spaces.
 This result is a generalisation of \cite[Theo.~1]{ParPau14ETDS} (valid in Riemannian manifolds with zero potential) which itself generalised the ones in \cite{Margulis04a,EskMcMul93,ParPau12JMD} when $Y$ has constant curvature, $F=0$ and $D$ is a ball, a horoball or a totally geodesic submanifold.
 See also \cite{Roblin03} when $Y$ is a $\CAT(-1)$ space, $F=0$ and $D$ is a ball or a horoball.